-Teachers and students can begin their inquiry at one or more curriculum entry points; however, the process may evolve into transdisciplinary integrated learning opportunities, as reflective of the holistic nature of our lives and interdependent global environment.
-It is essential to develop questions that are evoked by students' interests and have potential for rich and deep learning.
-Compelling questions are used to initiate and guide the inquiry, and give students direction for discovering deep understandings about a topic or issue under study.
+Teachers and students can begin their inquiry at one or more curriculum entry points.
+However, the process may evolve into transdisciplinary integrated learning opportunities, as reflective of the holistic nature of our lives and interdependent global environment.
+Develop questions evoked by students' interests have the potential for rich and deep learning.
+Compelling questions are used to initiate and guide the inquiry, and give students direction for discovering deep understanding about a topic or issue under study.